iburnez/GZP1_TASK1_JAVA_APPLICATION_DEVELOPMENT/README.md

-# GZP1_TASK1_JAVA_APPLICATION_DEVELOPMENT
+# GZP1 TASK 1: JAVA APPLICATION DEVELOPMENT

-**IF YOU ARE READING THIS AND TAKING COURSES AT WGU PLEASE READ THIS LINE: If you are just starting this project TIME IS SO IMPORTANT.
+*IF YOU ARE READING THIS AND TAKING COURSES AT WGU PLEASE READ THIS LINE: If you are just starting this project TIME IS SO IMPORTANT.
 Have a plan from the beginning on how to get and convert time from LOCALDATETIME to UTC and FROM STRING to BOTH.

-**I feel like the biggest flaw of my project was being inconsistent with how I handled the time in appointment scheduling and it lead to a lot of custom methods for converting time from one form to another.
+*I feel like the biggest flaw of my project was being inconsistent with how I handled the time in appointment scheduling and it lead to a lot of custom methods for converting time from one form to another.
 MAKE SURE you can get LocalDateTime.Now() and convert it to UTC and a STRING and STRING to LDT and UTC.
 And stay consitent with how you get and handle time.
 It will save you a lot of headache.

 INTRODUCTION
 Throughout your career in software design and development, you will be asked to create applications with various features and criteria based on a variety of business requirements.
 For this assessment, you will create your own Java application with requirements that mirror those you will encounter in a real-world job assignment.